 If you enjoy this kind of post, why not stay in touch by joining my writing community?
-Everyone who joins receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, and a list of 100 book reviewers.
-Just fill out the form below!
+Everyone who joins receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, and a list of over 100 book reviewers.
+To join, just fill out the form below!

 The point ought to be made at the outset that this post is by no means intended to discourage writers from writing their stories in a particular way.
 Rather, the purpose of this research is to give writers an insight into readers’ minds with the hope of helping them with their craft.

 Tried and tested tropes are popular for a reason—they work.
 People like them.
 They make for enjoyable, engaging reads.
 And many of these tropes are synonymous with the fantasy genre, a genre that at the moment seems to be taking a step back and looking at itself in the mirror.

 Fantasy is by far one of the most popular genres for writers.
 One book reviewer said to me the other day: “I receive a daily list from Readers Favorite and there is always a huge number of fantasy titles.”
 The fantasy market at the moment is heavily saturated with lots of stories featuring common character tropes.
 When situations like this arise, it has the potential to spark innovation, a shift.
 What can we do differently?
 In looking at the overused and common we can then find the unplugged gaps, the gemstones of originality, just like many brilliant writers have done with the ever-growing list of fantasy sub-genres.

 It’s a competitive wilderness out there, and with the great developmental strides in self-publishing, things are only gonna get harder for writers.
 But that pressure can be a brilliant tool, one that can inspire and encourage you to push yourself to find and create something untapped.
 The insights below may help you get there.